1120-IC-DISC Schedule K

 5. Reporting Deferred Income as Taxable

-7. Not Providing Schedule K Information to Shareholders
+7. Failing to Distribute Schedule K Data to Shareholders

 Filing Deadlines and Compliance Reminders for Schedule K (2025 Tax Year)